Country-If/Country-If.github.io/_posts/RemoteControl/2023-07-03-Pycharm_Remote_Server.md

   - Step 2: Next

-  - Step 3: choose System Interpreter, Interpreter select the Python interpreter in anaconda path, Sync folders select the server path where to save the files, Create
+  - Step 3: choose System Interpreter, Interpreter select the Python interpreter in **anaconda path (or other python interpreter path)**, Sync folders select the server path where to save the files, Create

     ![](https://cdn.jsdelivr.net/gh/Country-If/Typora-images/img/202307031055305.png)